 What Type of Legislation Does California Have to Protect Seniors?

-There is legislation deliberately enacted to place attention on the needs and difficulties of the elderly.
+There is legislation deliberately enacted to focus on older people’s needs and difficulties.
 Also, it puts into action legislation to concentrate on severe risks.

 Its object is to protect these defenseless California residents who are in danger.
 Among the worst types of abuse is outright neglect or abandonment.